jon-harper/OmniBox/docs/assembly_v2/base.md

     The next two steps are necessary if:

     - The IEC socket does not have a fuse; or
-    - The IEC socket has a fuse of the wrong capacity for your printer.
+    - The IEC socket has a fuse of the wrong capacity for your configuration.

-    Your printer typically comes with a fused socket of the correct capacity.
-It does not hurt to check anyway.
+    Consult with a professional if uncertain what capacity fuse you should use.

 <figure markdown>
   ![illustration][iec1]